 In this essay we have illustrated how the philosophical aesthetics expounded in Pareyson's Estetica: Teoria della formatività has been relevant to the study of social practices in organizational life.

-We have shown that this happened in the context of renewed interest in organization studies towards philosophical aesthetics that was developed through organizational aesthetics research (Chytry, 2008; Guillet de Monthoux, 2004; Strati, 1999) and the debate on the concept of practice and of knowing and learning in organization that has configured practice-based studies (Gherardi and Strati, 2012).
-Thus, 'philosophy' constituted the link between Pareyson's Formatività and the aesthetic discourse on organizational life, while 'practice' constituted the link among 'formativeness', organizational aesthetics research and practice-based studies.
-We have argued that these two terms - 'philosophy' and 'practice' - are closely bound up with each other in Pareyson's aesthetic theory; as well as in other Italian philosophies contemporary to Pareyson's thought, i.e. Banfi's (1988) and Anceschi's (1936) phenomenological aesthetics and della Volpe's (1960) neo-marxist aesthetics.
-Pareyson pointed out this theoretical relation throughout Formatività, from its 'Preface'onwards:
+We have shown that this happened in the context of renewed interest in organization studies toward philosophical aesthetics that was developed through organizational aesthetics research (Chytry, 2008; Guillet de Monthoux, 2004; Strati, 1999) and the debate on the concept of practice and of knowing and learning in organization that has configured practice-based studies (Gherardi & Strati, 2012).
+Thus, "philosophy" constituted the link between Pareyson's Formatività and the aesthetic discourse on organizational life, while "practice" constituted the link among formativeness, organizational aesthetics research, and practice-based studies.
+We have argued that these two terms-philosophy and practice-are closely bound up with each other in Pareyson's aesthetic theory, as well as in other Italian philosophies contemporary with Pareyson's thoughtthat is, Anceschi's (1936) and Banfi's (1988/1947) phenomenological aesthetics and Della Volpe's (1960) neo-Marxist aesthetics.
+Pareyson pointed out this theoretical relation throughout Formatività, from the preface onward:

 The aesthetic theory proposed in this book starts from the aesthetic experience and then returns to it according to the above idea of philosophy as based on the inseparability of experience and thought, so that it is constantly open to ever new contributions and ever new developments.
-It arose from living contact with the aesthetic experience as it results from the industriousness of artists, studied both in their ongoing work and their valuable thoughts and statements about it, from the activity of readers and interpreters and art critics, as well as from the attitudes of the producers and contemplators of beauty wherever this is to be found, either in the natural sphere or in the practical and intellectual one.
-(1954: 8).
+It arose from living contact with the aesthetic experience as it results from the industriousness of artists, studied both in their ongoing work and their valuable thoughts and statements about it, from the activity of readers and interpreters and art critics, as well as from the attitudes of the producers and contemplators of beauty wherever this is to be found, either in the natural sphere or in the practical and intellectual one (1988: 8).

-The core of the aesthetics set out in Formatività is 'doing' in practice, which is why it is a philosophy that has a "concrete character because it starts from experience and adheres to it" (Pareyson, 1954: 17) and a speculative character that prevents it from being reduced to experience and being identified with it.
+The core of the aesthetics set out in Formatività is "doing" in practice, which is why it is a philosophy that has a "concrete character because it starts from experience and adheres to it" (Pareyson, 1988: 17) and a speculative character that prevents it from being reduced to experience and being identified with it.